cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Incorporating alternative models in the statistical testing framework described here can either be done by including them in the definition of the test statistic, or by altering the steps above to include steps based on the alternative model.

-## Likelihood related test statistics
+## Tests with Likelihood Ratio Test Statistics

-The [likelihood](model_and_likelihood.md#the-likelihood) itself often forms a good basis for building test statistics.
+The [likelihood function](model_and_likelihood.md#the-likelihood) itself often forms a good basis for building test statistics.

 Typically the absolute value of the likelihood itself is not very meaningful.
 However, quantities such as the ratio of the likelihood at two different points in parameter space are very informative about the relative merits of those two models.